gocd/docs.go.cd/configuration/managing_artifacts_and_reports.md

 ### RESTful API

-Go publishes all of its information as resources that can be queried through http in the form of RESTful API.
+GoCD publishes all of its information as resources that can be queried through http in the form of RESTful API.
 See the [Go integration](../integration/index.md) page for more information.